Dabz/ccloudexporter/README.md

 ```
 Usage of ./ccloudexporter:
   -cluster string
-        Cluster ID to fetch metric for.
+    	Comma separated list of cluster ID to fetch metric for.
 If not specified, the environment variable CCLOUD_CLUSTER will be used
   -config string
     	Path to configuration file used to override default behavior of ccloudexporter
+  -connector string
+    	Comma separated list of connector ID to fetch metric for.
+If not specified, the environment variable CCLOUD_CONNECTOR will be used
   -delay int
     	Delay, in seconds, to fetch the metrics.
 By default set to 120, this, in order to avoid temporary data points. (default 120)
   -endpoint string
     	Base URL for the Metric API (default "https://api.telemetry.confluent.cloud/")
   -granularity string
     	Granularity for the metrics query, by default set to 1 minutes (default "PT1M")
+  -ksqlDB string
+    	Comma separated list of ksqlDB application to fetch metric for.
+If not specified, the environment variable CCLOUD_KSQL will be used
   -listener string
     	Listener for the HTTP interface (default ":2112")
   -log-pretty-print
     	Pretty print the JSON log output (default true)
   -no-timestamp
     	Do not propagate the timestamp from the the metrics API to prometheus
   -timeout int
     	Timeout, in second, to use for all REST call with the Metric API (default 60)
   -verbose
     	Print trace level logs to stdout
   -version
     	Print the current version and exit
 ```

 ## Examples